-No, I do not complete any disability paperwork.
-I am unable to participate in providing care in work-comp claims.
+I do not complete disability paperwork and am also unable to see any work-comp related claims.

 BILLING AND INSURANCE QUESTIONS

 I definitely understand the financial challenge that not accepting insurance presents to patients.
 Unfortunately, the current insurance environment has been designed in such a way that it is very difficult to provide more than a 10 or 15-minute visit.
 Insurance companies require providers to sign an agreement with them that dictates what a provider can and cannot do and how much that provider will be paid.
 Insurance companies typically are not focused on preventative or wellness services and dictate what tests can be ordered and prefer that prescriptions are always given to treat a particular disease.
-In order to spend the time needed with each patient to go in-depth with what each person needs.
-And to ensure I am treating a whole person and creating a personalized plan, I have decided not to work directly with insurance companies.
-That way, I can provide superior and more thorough care.
+In order to spend the necessary time with each patient, I have chosen not to accept insurance.

 I have ‘opted-out’ of Medicare and therefore I am not able to accept payments from Medicare.
 If you have Medicare, you will have to pay out of pocket for the visit.
 However most of the labs that are ordered are still covered by Medicare.
-Occasionally, if you have a Medicare supplement plan they may cover part of the expense of the visit, but it is extremely rare.
-You will be given an itemized bill that you may submit to your supplement plan for the visit but you cannot submit the bill to Medicare.
-You will sign an agreement prior to the visit stating that you will not submit the bill to Medicare.
+You will sign an agreement prior to the visit stating that you will not submit the bill for our visit to Medicare.
 However, this does not cause you to forfeit your Medicare benefits for services elsewhere.

-No, at this time I do not see patients on Medicaid.
+Unfortunately, I do not see any patients on Medicaid.

 Please check with your employer for information regarding your specific HSA.
 With an itemized billing summary for the visit, you typically are able to use your HSA account.

-No. Any testing or labs ordered are an additional cost.
-Because I use third-party vendors, the lab bill can be submitted to your insurance company.
-From there, you will be required to pay any additional lab costs that were not covered by your insurance plan.
+Any testing or labs ordered are an additional cost.
+Because I use third-party vendors, the lab bill can be submitted to your insurance company for partial coverage.